web-platform-tests/interop/README.md

 Please see the [Interop 2025 README](./2025/README.md) for the ongoing planning of Interop 2025, which will be announced in early 2025.

+## Proposing a focus area for 2026

+**Interop 2026 is now open for proposals!** See the [proposal guide](./making-a-proposal.md) for details, and how to give your proposal the best chance of success.

 ## The Purpose of the Interop Project

 *Improve interoperability significantly for the benefit of users and web developers.*